PeteUgwu/Portfolio-set-up/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# microverse-portfolio
+# portfolio-set-up

-> This is a project to display the contact me section of my portfolio-mobile-version
+> This is a project to add click responses on menu links/bars in the mobile version of my portfolio

 ## Built With

 - HTML
 - CSS
+- JavaScript
 - Git

 ## Getting Started